HimaTeju/HimaTeju/README.md

 - 👋 Hi, I’m @HimaTeju
 - 👀 I’m interested in Developing Projects in C & C++ language.
-- 🌱 I’m currently learning DSA in C.
+- 🌱 I’m currently studying BCA.
 - 💞️ I’m looking to collaborate on any projects which suits my profile.
 - 📫 How to reach me himateju21@gmail.com